 What are the ramifications of that happening?
 Would your insurance cover it?
 Does the contractor have insurance to cover it?

-I’ll be honest that it’s something that has crossed my mind, but not something I’ve thought seriously about, until reading Nationwide’s article.
+I’ll be honest that it’s something that has crossed my mind, but not something I’ve thought about seriously.

 It matters less where we find the contractor (e.g. through an advertisement site, through friends, or from a web search).